danielwertheim/mycouch/README.md

 Please note. **No NuGet packages are checked in**.
 If you are using the latest version of NuGet (v2.7.1+) **you should be able to just build and the packages will be restored**.
 If this does not work, you could install the missing NuGet packages using a simple PowerShell script [as covered here](http://danielwertheim.se/2013/08/12/nuget-restore-powershell-vs-rake)

 ## Test environments ##
 The project `MyCouch.TestServer` is a small self-hosted Nancy server that is used to serve e.g. test environment configurations to the integration tests.
-Just ensure there's a folder called `env\data` and that it contains three JSON-files (Cloudant is only needed if you want to run thoose tests).
+Just ensure there's a folder called `env\data` and that its `normal.json` configuration file is configured correctly.
 Read more about this in `env\README.md`.

 The `MyCouch.TestServer` project **is not being built** in `DEBUG` nor for `RELEASE`.
 Hence the first time you need to explicitly e.g rebuild it via right clicking on it in the Solution Explorer.